 - White unprocessed rice, or sprouted or bloomed brown/wild rice.
 Use up to 1-2 times a week only.

 – My Mediterranean-inspired Peganism is generally lower fat than regular Paleo.
 You can’t have lots of carbs and lots of fat and still be healthy.
 One of the two must give.
-People with North ancestry are doing better with high-fat, while people from the South, are usually doing better with less fat and more carbs.
+People with North ancestry are doing better with high-fat, while people from the South, are usually doing better with less fat and more carbs (particularly women, who evolutionary need the carbs for getting pregnant).
 So this diet is both geographically- and seasonally-dependent.
 Depending where you live, what your ancestry is, and what the season is, you eat accordingly.
 Listen to your body.

 – This is a high-raw diet: 50%-75% raw.
 Prefer a smoothie or a fruit/veggie platter for breakfast, a big salad for lunch, and have a cooked, more starchy dinner at night.
 Eat a lot of leafy veggies.